Why publish in E-psychologie

 • Deadline for the reviewer to comment on revisions: 3 weeks

-• Notification to the author of the outcome of the review: within 5 days of receipt of the chief editor's statement.
+• Notification to the author of the review's outcome: within 5 days of receipt of the chief editor's statement.